igorkll/SComputers_docs/SComputers/Libraries/vdisplay.md

 * vdisplay.create(callbacks:table, rx:number, ry:number):dsp - creates a virtual display

 # callbacks (for the exchange of callbacks, a table is used that you pass when creating a virtual display)
-* you are implementing: set:function(self, x, y, color) - called when the color of the display pixel changes(by default, all display pixels are black)
+* you are implementing: set:function(self, x, y, color) - called when the color of the display pixel changes
 * you are implementing: flush:function(self, isForce) - called when calling "flush" / "forceFlush" / "update"
+* the library implements: update:function() - just call every tick..
+Don't worry about what it is. it doesn't cause the screen to refresh or anything like that.. you just have to call it every tick.
 * the library implements: pushClick:function(tbl) - registers clicks on the screen, this table will be returned unchanged by the "getClick" method
 * the library implements: updateAudience:function(count) - updates the number of the display audience. if the number is 0, then the display may stop updating in some cases(the default is 1)